agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   :param hidden_sizes: The number of hidden units for hidden layers.
   :type hidden_sizes: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param gain: optional scaling factor.
-  :type gain: float.
+  :type gain: float
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str